You matter. Others matter. The world matters. Life matters.

 Each action presents us with an opportunity, a choice.
 We can continue what we’ve been doing, or make a change.
 Move forward, not backwards.
 Don’t do bad things, do good things, and clarify the mind so that what appears morally unclear becomes clear to you (see Dhammapada XIV.183).

-Thank you to Tommy Bonn and Noah Seltzer for reviewing this post.
+Thank you to Thomas Bonn and Noah Seltzer for reviewing this post.